 BLE/UWB standard transactions

 For vehicles using a UWB key, a Bluetooth LE session is established between the vehicle and the iPhone.
 Similar to the NFC transaction, a shared secret is derived on both sides and used for the establishment of a secure session.
 This session is used to subsequently derive and agree a UWB Ranging Secret Key (URSK).
-The URSK is provided to UWB radios in the user’s device and on the vehicle to enable accurate localization of the user’s device to a specific position near to or inside the vehicle.
+The URSK is provided to UWB radios in the user’s device and on the vehicle to enable accurate localisation of the user’s device to a specific position near to or inside the vehicle.
 The vehicle then uses the device position to make decisions about allowing unlocking or starting of the vehicle.
 URSKs have a predefined TTL.
 To avoid interruption of ranging when a TTL expires, URSKs can be prederived in the device SE and the vehicle HSM/SE while secure ranging is not active but BLE is connected.
 This avoids the need for a standard transaction to derive a new URSK in a time-critical situation.
 The prederived URSK can be transferred very quickly to the UWB radios of car and device to avoid interrupting the UWB ranging.

-The automaker’s key inventory server (KIS) doesn’t store the device ID, SEID, or Apple ID.
-It stores only a mutable identifier—the instance CA identifier.
-This identifier isn’t bound to any private data in the device or by the server, and it’s deleted when the user wipes their device completely (using Erase All Contents and Settings).
+The automaker’s key inventory server (KIS) doesn’t store the device ID, SEID or Apple ID.
+It stores only a mutable identifier — the instance CA identifier.
+This identifier isn’t bound to any private data in the device or by the server and it’s deleted when the user wipes their device completely (using Erase All Contents and Settings).